mikazuki007/SpeedSense/README.md

 SpeedSense is built for users who care about truthful network measurements, not browser-based approximations.

 If you want to understand how your internet really behaves under load, this tool is for you.

+Third-Party Software:
+SpeedSense includes iperf3, which is licensed under the BSD 3-Clause License.